-We are finalizing recommendations to add a new Section 23.50.017 to the Land Use Code that defines an optional process to permit a development plan for some large building complexes in the Industrial Commercial zone.
 The process does not change the zoning that regulates what can be built on the site.
 To use this process, your project must meet minimum thresholds.
-Your project must have:
+Your project must be in an IC zone within the Ballard Interbay Northend Manufacturing/Industrial Center (BINMIC), and have:

 Under our proposal, applicants would submit a development plan and complete a detailed environmental review.
 Once the development plan is approved, individual buildings consistent with the plan and environmental review could then be permitted through a simpler process (a Type I MUP decision).
 This process allows flexibility in the final design of your building and the activities it supports.
 For example, you could still get a simple review if, when it came time for construction, you decided to change the floor plan or to change a building’s use from an office to a laboratory.
 The development plan permit would also allow you to phase the planned development over 15 years, and extend it up to 25 years with further review and approval of our Director.

 Our proposal is similar to the existing Major Phased Development process contained in the Seattle Municipal Code Section 23.50.015.
-To see a comparison between that process and our proposal, read our Proposal Overview.
+A description and evaluation of our proposal can be found in the Director’s Report .

 Allowing more flexibility for large projects gives developers more ability to respond to market changes that can happen during the long development phase.
 Our proposal balances this increased flexibility with the requirement that all changes: